 All paved bike lanes, share the road/bike routes, and sidewalks are typically constructed on both sides of the street.
-Greenways, shared use paths, pedestrian corridors, and green streets are typically constructed on one side of the street, or will provide a single transportation route beside or near the planned road improvements listed in Section X. Additional details concerning the exact placement of greenways, green streets, and pedestrian corridors will not be known until engineering design can begin.
-As mentioned in Section X, several corridors have been identified that cannot accommodate bicycles and pedestrians because the corridor is a limited access or controlled access roadway, or are U.S. routes and carry high volumes of traffic.
+Greenways, shared use paths, pedestrian corridors, and green streets are typically constructed on one side of the street, or will provide a single transportation route beside or near the planned road improvements listed in Chapter 9.
+Additional details concerning the exact placement of greenways, green streets, and pedestrian corridors will not be known until engineering design can begin.
+Several corridors have been identified that cannot accommodate bicycles and pedestrians because the corridor is a limited access or controlled access roadway, or are U.S. routes and carry high volumes of traffic.